GATB/MindTheGap/README.md

     * `qual=15`: if multiple sequences can be assembled for a given breakpoint (note that to output multiple sequences, they must differ from each other significantly, ie. <90% id)
     * `qual=25`: if one of the breakpoint kmer is repeated in the reference genome (REPEATED field in the breakpoint file)
     * `qual=50`: otherwise.

+    **Info file**:

+    For each breakpoint, some informations about the filling process are given in the file `.info.txt`, whether it has been successfully filled or not.
+This can help understand why some breakpoints could not be filled.
+Here are the description of the columns:
+    * column 1 : breakpoint name
+    * column 2-4 : number of nodes in the contig graph, total nt assembled, number of nodes containing the right breakpoint kmer
+    * (optionnally) column 5-7 : same informations as in column 2-4 but for the filling process in the reverse direction from right to left kmer, activated only if the filling failed in the forward direction
+    * last 2 columns : number of filled sequences before comparison, number of output filled sequences (1 if all sequences are similar enough pairwisely)